xamarin/xamarin-forms-samples/BoxView/BoxViewClock/README.md

 ---
-name: BoxView Clock
+name: Xamarin.Forms - BoxView Clock
 description: A classic analog clock realized entirely with BoxView.
-Although Xamarin.Forms doesn't have a vector graphics programming interface, it does have a BoxView.
-Although normally used for displaying rectangular blocks of color, BoxView can be sized, positioned, and rotated.
-This is enough to render a classic analog clock.
-This sample is described in more detail in the article on BoxView.
+Although Xamarin.Forms doesn't have a vector graphics programming interface, it does have a...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: